 “Be angry, and do not sin; ponder in your own hearts on your beds, and be silent.
 Offer right sacrifices, and put your trust in the Lord.”– Psalm 4:4–5 (ESV)

 This is a gentle invitation to pause, reflect, and re-center on God’s trustworthiness.
-In the end, the Spirit grows self-control in us, a fruit that makes lasting peace possible (Galatians 5:22–23, ESV).
+The Spirit grows self-control in us, a fruit that makes lasting peace possible (Galatians 5:22–23, ESV).

 Two simple practices can help: breathe slowly and name what you feel.
 When we slow our bodies, our minds can catch up, and our prayers can become clear.